China pursues technological "independence" and fuels global unrest - ExBulletin

 China pursues technological “independence” and fuels global unrest

-Beijing (AP) To make China a self-sustaining technology superpower, the ruling Communist Party is tricky and expensive to design the world’s largest e-commerce company with its own processor chip that is different from what Alibaba Group did.
-Before encouraging you to take on the business.
+Beijing (AP) —To make China a self-sustaining “technology superpower,” the ruling Communist Party is urging the world’s largest e-commerce company to undertake the tricky and expensive business of designing its own processor chips. increase.
+Alibaba Group has done it before.

 Three years ago, the chip unit T-Head announced in October the Yitian 710 for Alibaba’s third processor, Alibaba’s cloud computing business.
 Alibaba has stated that it has no plans to sell the chips to outsiders at this time.